-Quadra-Trac I[®] Operating Instructions/Precautions - If Equipped
+Quadra-Trac I® Operating Instructions/Precautions - If Equipped wheel drive.

-The Quadra-Trac I[®] is a single speed (HI range only) transfer case which provides convenient full-time 4-wheel drive.
 No driver interaction is required.
-This transfer case divides engine torque almost evenly with 48 percent of engine torque to the front axle and 52 percent of engine torque to the rear axle.
 The Brake Traction Control System (BTC), which combines standard ABS and Traction Control, provides resistance to any wheel that is slipping to allow additional torque transfer to wheels with traction.